 Of the remainder, most will never become buyers.
 But for many it’s simply that the issue your course deals with wasn’t a top priority for them at the time:

-Your challenge is to continue to market your course to them until the timing is right for them, without it your promotions becoming so pushy or repetitive that your they tune out and start ignoring your messages.
+Your challenge is to continue to market your course until the timing is right for them, without your promotions becoming so pushy or repetitive that they tune out and start ignoring your messages.

 3 Effective Evergreen Promotional Strategies